 Installation and Getting Started

-Install Intelligent Automation Cloud – Express or Business.
+Install Intelligent Automation Cloud – Express Edition or Business Edition.

 Extract the folder and drop it into your WorkFusion Studio Workspace (C:\Users\%USERNAME%\workfusion-workspace\rpae_project).

 If the template does not load at runtime, you can download ManualTask.xlsx from the example folder to any file exchange and change the default value in the str_link_to_file variable to your direct link.

 Select the .pdf files to process and save them in one folder.

 Set default values for the following variables: